 Access to efficient analytical methods is a prerequisite in several steps in the drug discovery and development processes.
 Techniques for control of purity and identity of substances in chemical libraries, high speed analysis enabling fast screening of drug-receptor interactions as well as the physico-chemical characterization of drug candidates is of great importance in the early stages of drug development.
 Analytical methods are also necessary to secure that the tablets and other pharmaceutical formulations contain the correct amount of active compounds and excipients.
 A very important area in drug development is the analysis of the enantiomeric drugs, i.e. drug molecules that can exist in two mirror image forms.
-The enantiomers of a molecule might have different pharmacokinetic, pharmacodynamic and toxicological properties-That means that one enantiomer may be responsible for the therapeutic effect, whereas the other may be inactive or even toxic.
+The enantiomers of a molecule might have different pharmacokinetic, pharmacodynamic and toxicological properties which mean that one enantiomer may be responsible for the therapeutic effect, whereas the other may be inactive or even toxic.

-Techniques such as liquid chromatography, supercritical fluid chromatography, capillary electrophoresis as well as mass spectrometry and nuclear magnetic resonance (NMR) are used in the projects within the pharmaceutical analysis area.
+Techniques such as liquid chromatography (LC), supercritical fluid chromatography (SFC), capillary electrophoresis (CE) as well as MS and NMR are used in the projects within the pharmaceutical analysis area.